BeauPrime/BeauRoutine/README.md

 ### Priority

 BeauRoutine provides a way of changing the priority of any individual BeauRoutine.
 Priority determines the order in which BeauRoutines are executed, from highest priority to lowest.
 This could be useful if the execution of one routine is dependent on the result of another.
+BeauRoutines with equal priority will be executed in order of the last time priority was set, or creation if priority was never specifically set.
+Priority will default to 0.

 ```csharp
 // Create the routines